Fresnel (unit)

-A fresnel is a unit of frequency equal to 1012 s−1.
+A fresnel is a unit of frequency equal to one trillion cycles per second (i.e., 1012 s−1).
 It was occasionally used in the field of spectroscopy, but its use has been superseded by terahertz (with the identical value 1012 hertz).
 It is named for Augustin-Jean Fresnel the physicist whose expertise in optics led to the creation of Fresnel lenses.